-I am Julie Hooper and I have type 1 (juvenile) diabetes mellitus.
+I am Julie Hooper and I have type 1 (insulin dependent, juvenile) diabetes mellitus.
 These are all misguided questions I get on a regular basis concerning my diabetes.
-Yes, I usually can eat that I just have to give myself insulin for it, because no I am not allergic to sugar, a compound by the way which is essential for survival and exists in pretty much every edible substance.
+Yes, I usually can eat that I just have to give myself insulin for it, because no I am not allergic to sugar, a class of soluble crystalline carbohydrates, which exists in most of the foods we eat.
 No, I don’t wear a pacemaker.
-I wish my pump could play music and counted my steps but it can’t (Animas here’s an idea).
-Yes I can take it off I just have to unzip my pants first, and didn’t pagers become obsolete in the past five years particularly with the invention of smart phones?
+I wish my pump could play music and count my steps but it can’t (Tandem here’s an idea).
+Yes I can take it off I just have to unzip my pants to reach it, and didn’t pagers become obsolete in the past ten years particularly with the invention of smart phones?

 In recent years, rates of type 2 diabetes have skyrocketed leading to the greatest public health concern of our generation.
-Type 1 diabetes and type 2 diabetes are different diseases that have different causes and are treated in a different manner.
+Type 1 diabetes and type 2 diabetes are different diseases that have different causes and are often treated differently.

 Type 1 diabetes mellitus (previously known as insulin-dependent, juvenile or childhood-onset) is an auto-immune disease, where the immune system attacks the pancreas, destroying the beta-cells that produce insulin, a hormone necessary in the absorption of glucose into cells for energy.
 In type 1 diabetes, production of insulin is halted completely.
 There is currently no known cause of this auto-immune disease and no cure, although there is a lot of hope in stem cell research.

-Type 2 diabetes (also known as non-insulin-dependent or adult-onset) results from the body’s inefficient use of insulin that the pancreas produces.
+Type 2 diabetes mellitus (also known as non-insulin-dependent or adult-onset) results from the body’s inefficient use of insulin that the pancreas produces.
 The body in type 2 diabetes may not produce enough insulin, may not respond to insulin properly (insulin resistance), or both.
 Type 2 diabetes is largely the result of excess body weight, lack of physical activity, genetic predisposition, and old age.
-Type 2 diabetes can often be prevented by weight-loss, dietary changes, and increase in physical activity.
+According to a number of studies, Type 2 diabetes in some cases can be prevented by weight-loss, dietary changes, and increase in physical activity.

 Check out the Link Below for more Type 1 Posts: